-Changes in the amount of the provision that have become apparent after the useful life of the fixed asset are recognised in the profit and loss account as they occur.
+Changes in the amount of the provision that have become apparent after the useful life of the asset are recognised in the profit and loss account as they occur.

 The Company has entered into certain operating leases for which it has a contractual obligation to carry out major repairs on a regular basis.
-The Company recognises a provision at the end of each reporting period for the estimated amount of the obligation incurred at that date with a charge to the income statement.
+The Company recognises a provision at each year end for the estimated amount of the obligation incurred at that date with a charge to the profit and loss account.

-4.8.
+1.1.
 STAFF COSTS